sagara428/PythonProject-SelfServiceCashier/README.md

 * Applying modular code concept in python programming

 Program objective:
-* Adding new item to shopping cart
+* Adding new items to shopping cart
 * Show/check items in shopping cart
 * Delete an item from shopping cart
 * Delete all items from shopping cart (reset transaction)